Braggiouy/Braggiouy/README.md

 - 🇬🇧 English
 - 🇫🇷 French
 - 🇩🇪 German
-- 🇻🇳 Vietnamese (Just a really BASIC amout 😆)
+- 🇻🇳 Vietnamese (Just a really tiny bit 😆)

 <br>
 Having said all this, I've always been an individual that is always looking to learn new things.
 Therefore, now that I've been granted all this human languages knowledge 📚 , it's time for me to learn computer languages! 🖥️